reonZ/pf2e-token-hud/README.md

 4. Emits Sound

-5. Immunities, Weaknesses, Resistances and Hazard sidebar
+5. Immunities, Weaknesses, Resistances, Hazard and Actions
+    - actions only appears if containing anything
+    - actions use the regular tooltip sidebar
     - the hazard sidebar contains all the remaining details available in the sheet as well as the initiative roll for complex hazards

 # Vehicle Tooltip